 Abstract

 Parasite distribution patterns and drivers of infection vary in time and space, making understanding the underlying mechanisms highly complex.
 Comparative studies based on empirical data must therefore consider the factors of variation involved in estimating infection parameters in natural populations.
 Using a multi-scale approach, we explored the sources of variation in the estimation of infection prevalence, focusing on black spot disease in littoral freshwater fish communities sampled across 15 lakes in Quebec, Canada.
 Our results show that infection prevalence is spatially heterogeneous across the landscape with evidence of infection hotspots and coldspots.
 Method-related sampling biases led to significant variations in prevalence estimates and spatial patterns of disease occurrence.
 Our results also indicated that low sampling efforts tend to overestimate the prevalence of infection in the landscape, and that the sampling effort required to estimate infection prevalence depends on the sampling method employed.
-Physic-chemical characteristics of the lakes and local fish community structure were the best predictors of infection at smaller spatial scales.
+Physico-chemical characteristics of the lakes and local fish community structure were the best predictors of infection at smaller spatial scales.
 Furthermore, our results suggest dilution effects due to obstruction and compatibility barriers limiting cercarial survival.
 Several relationships between infection prevalence and environmental predictors revealed non-linearity, suggesting complex interactions.

 KEYWORDS